nikimanoledaki/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### BA (Hons) International Relations, King's College London (9/2015 to 6/2019)
+#### King's College London (9/2015 to 6/2019)
+- Subject: BA (Hons) International Relations
-- Wrote a dissertation about the sources of gender bias in machine learning data through a case study of an automated hiring tool developed by Amazon that devalued women’s CVs.
+- Wrote a dissertation about bias in machine learning through a case study of an automated hiring tool developed by Amazon that devalued women’s resumes.
-- Achieved an overall grade of 78% in my third-year Cybersecurity module for my essays on the spyware industry and the use of Microsoft’s PhotoDNA to combat human trafficking.
+- Achieved a grade of 78% in my third-year Cybersecurity module for my case study essays on the spyware industry and also the use of Microsoft’s PhotoDNA to combat human trafficking.
-- Achieved an overall final grade of 67% (High 2:1).
+- Grade: 67% (High 2:1)

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+#### The London School of Economics and Political Science (LSE) (7/2019 - 8/2019)
+- Subject: ME100 Introduction to Calculus
+- Through this Calculus course, I explored mathematical tools such as differentiation, optimization, and integration necessary for further study in statistics, data analysis, economics, and finance.
+- Grade: 70% (First)

 ## Experience